datalad-handbook/book/docs/intro/duction.rst

 standardized way.
 Can we also easily **attach meta data to our data, and its evolution**?

-**Datalad** is a general purpose tool for managing everything involved in the digital workflow of using data - regardless of the data's type, content, size, location, generation or development.
+**DataLad** is a general purpose tool for managing everything involved in the digital workflow of using data - regardless of the data's type, content, size, location, generation or development.
 It provides functionality to share, search, obtain, and version control data